 Musicians complain about having to perform his music and critics sometimes pan his works as tired, overplayed and trite, but orchestras will forever play the music of Tchaikovsky because the tunes are so completely beautiful.
 The fifth symphony is all that and more and the lush, beautiful sound of the Philadelphia Orchestra is superbly suited for just such a piece.
 The French horn theme in the slow movement is unforgettable.

 I’m a huge Mahler fan and not just because of my former trumpet playing days.
 To me, Mahler more than any other composer including Beethoven, tried desperately to cram the entire range of human experience into each and every one of his symphonies.
 Those who criticize Mahler symphonies as too long and boring simply don’t have the attention span to appreciate them.
 We’ll let them keep listening to their tinker toy music.
-For the rest of us, listening to Mahler’s first symphony is a wonderful experience with the beginning of the piece easily one of the most beautiful musical representations of nature ever written; the finale of the work ends with some of most heroic music ever heard.
+For the rest of us, listening to Mahler’s first symphony is a wonderful experience with the beginning of the piece easily one of the most beautiful musical representations of nature ever written--and the finale of the work ends with some of most heroic music ever heard.

-I own over a dozen different recordings of Mahler one but the Seiji Ozawa/Boston Symphony is a sentimental favorite because it features Armando Ghitalla on principal trumpet.
+I own over a dozen different recordings of Mahler one, but the Seiji Ozawa/Boston Symphony is a sentimental favorite because it features Armando Ghitalla on principal trumpet.
 I studied with Ghitalla in grad school and believe he’s one of the greatest musicians to ever play the instrument.
-One final note, this recording also features the rarely performed original second movement called “Blumine” that Mahler removed after the piece’s initial performances in the 1880’s.
+One final note, this recording also features the rarely performed original second movement called “Blumine,” that Mahler removed after the piece’s initial performances in the 1880’s.
 A shame as the movement features the principal trumpet in a haunting melody and also shows a clear stylistic connection between the Viennese school (think Strauss waltzes) and Mahler’s music.

 Franck’s only symphony can only be described as uber French and completely dramatic.
 French conductor Pierre Monteux’s reputation for getting the most out of any orchestra is in force here with top-notch playing from the CSO.

-Beethoven perfected the symphony with his ninth and less than five years later the French composer Hector Berlioz blew the idiom completely up with his “fantastic symphony.”
+Beethoven perfected the symphony with his ninth, but less than five years later the French composer Hector Berlioz blew the idiom completely up with his “fantastic symphony.”
 Berlioz’ work is a full on program piece in five movements.
 The story, autobiographical in nature, involves a young man in the form of a composer desperately in love with an actress who spurns his affections.
 Desperate, he smokes opium and has a series of dreams represented by the five movements in the piece.
 Mind you, there have been more than a few program pieces written throughout music history to illustrate themes or stories (think Vivaldi’s Four Seasons or Beethoven’s Pastorale Symphony).
 But Symphony Fantastique is way beyond anything previously written.
 Think David Lynch combined with Sam Peckinpah and you get the idea.

 The piece is also a tour de force of orchestration, something so far beyond the conventions of the time it’s hard to believe it was written just a few years after Beethoven’s passing.
 Berlioz ties the work together using an “idee fixe,” or fixed theme representing his beloved that appears throughout the five movements.
 Worth noting is the fourth movement, the “March to the Scaffolding,” where the hero dreams he has murdered his beloved and is about to be executed at the guillotine.
-The idee fixe appears just before his head gets lopped off with a nice use of pizzicato strings to portray his head bouncing away after the fact.
-But best of all is the fifth movement which is called the “Witches’ Sabbath.”
+The idee fixe appears just before his head gets lopped off with a nice use of pizzicato strings to portray his head bouncing away after the executioner's fatal stroke.
+Best of all is the fifth movement which is called the “Witches’ Sabbath.”
 It must be heard to be believed.
 As for a favorite recording, once again I turn to the Chicago Symphony because of their remarkable brass section led by the incomparable Adolf Herseth on principal trumpet and Arnold Jacobs on tuba.